 Earlier (in a previous post) we addressed the importance and necessity of design control planning.
 Now let’s talk about the specific design inputs that need to be defined and tracked.… » Read more

 Coding changes.
 Materials substitution.
 Design refinements.
 UX improvements.
 Manufacturing changes.

 Medical devices, like all products and software, are constantly evolving.
-Yet, due to the nature of medical devices and their impact on personal health and safety, the entire product life cycle of a device must be carefully documented.
-It’s an easy thing to overlook.… » Read more
+Yet, due to the nature of medical devices and their impact on personal health and safety, the entire product life cycle of a device must be carefully documented.… » Read more